asticrat/crat/README.md

 ---

 ## 2. CLI Tool (Terminal)
-For developers and power users who want maximum performance using their full CPU power.
+For users who want to run the generator locally from the terminal instead of accessing the web version.

 > **Note:** The source code for the CLI is located in the [`cli` branch](https://github.com/asticrat/crat/tree/cli) of this repository.